IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 No governance action, other than a "Motion of no-confidence," or "Update constitutional committee/threshold" may be implemented on-chain unless a requisite percentage as specified by the Guardrails of the members of the Constitutional Committee shall have first determined and affirmed through an on-chain action that such proposal does not violate this Constitution.

-Because “Info” actions have no on-chain effect and, accordingly, are neither constitutional nor unconstitutional,Constitutional Committee members may not prevent “Info” actions from being recorded on-chain.Members of the Constitutional Committee may nevertheless record a vote on-chain regarding an “Info” action in order to express their view on such “Info” action,including wheter the suggested course of action proposed in such “Info”action,would be,in the view of such member, unconstitutional if it were to be enforced by on-chain mechanisms.
+Because “Info” actions have no on-chain effect and, accordingly, are neither constitutional nor unconstitutional,Constitutional Committee members may not prevent “Info” actions from being recorded on-chain.
+Members of the Constitutional Committee may nevertheless record a vote on-chain regarding an “Info” action in order to express their view on such “Info” action,including wheter the suggested course of action proposed in such “Info”action,would be,in the view of such member, unconstitutional if it were to be enforced by on-chain mechanisms.

 In the case of "Info actions” that propose a Cardano Blockchain budget, Constitutional Committee members shall record a vote on-chain that sets forth their opinion as to whether the proposed budget, if it were to be implemented in the form contained in the “Info”action,would violate this Constitution.

-In the case of "Info" actions that propose a withdrawal from the Cardano treasury pursuant to a

-previously approved budget, Constitutional Committee members shall record a vote on-chain that sets forth their opinion as to whether such proposed withdrawal, if made in accordance with such“Info”action, would violate this Constitution.
+In the case of "Info" actions that propose a withdrawal from the Cardano treasury pursuant to a previously approved budget, Constitutional Committee members shall record a vote on-chain that sets forth their opinion as to whether such proposed withdrawal, if made in accordance with such“Info”action, would violate this Constitution.

 ### Section 5